-With Veteran’s Day just last week, we here at OTC wanted to take a moment to highlight one of the hard-working veterans right here in our community, Eric Rice.
-Eric Rice was ranger in the 1st Ranger Battalion, 75th Ranger Regiment, and was stationed at Hunter Army Airfield in Savannah, GA until 2000 when he left the service to finish his Bachelor’s degree in Political Science.
-After graduation, he fell in love with culinary arts and was working as a chef until 3 months ago when he started his own artisanal chocolate company.
+With Veteran’s Day just around the corner, we here at OTC wanted to take a moment to highlight one of the hard-working veterans right here in our community, Eric Rice.
+Eric Rice was first ranger battalion at Hunter Army Airfield in Savannah, GA until 2000 when he left the service to finish his college degree.
+After graduation, he fell in love with culinary arts and was been working as a chef until 3 months ago when he started his own artisanal chocolate company.

 Men and women like Eric Rice, who selflessly serve our country, represent the high values of American citizenship through their leadership, honor, and courage.
 These values follow them in everything they do, and lead many veterans to become entrepreneurs following their service.
 This trend dates back to World War II, when nearly 50% of veterans owned a business following their time in service (Gosselin).
 Eric Rice is one of many veteran entrepreneurs and small-business owners in our very own Old Town Cornelius, and we sat down with him to listen to the story that brought him to his new business, Myrüka Chocolate.